ColdCaseFiler/coldcasefiler.github.io/README.md

 vehicle:
   - 1988 Chevrolet Cavalier
+---
   ```
+And, [here you can see](/people/john-doe/) what it looks like as a webpage.

 So, we have a lot of stuff there, but we can break it down a bit.

 The first two sections are settings that all pages will have in common: layout, sitemap, featured, type, title, caption, category, date, description, image, accent_color.